ripl-org/sirad-example/README.md

 **Note:** these variables are correlated by construction, and were drawn from a joint distribution (with added noise) in the simulation.

+### Additional example of replacing SSNs with salted hashes

+The script `hash_ssn.py` is a stand-alone example of how SIRAD validates SSNs against SSA rules and replaces SSNs with salted hash values.
+To test this on the synthetic data generated above, run:

+    python hash_ssn.py -i raw/tax.txt -c ssn -s 89146786766 -o raw/tax_hashed.csv -d '|'

+The output `raw/tax_hashed.csv` contains an additional column `ssn_invalid` that flags invalid SSNs, and the original `ssn` column has been replaced with salted hashes.